Maryan Faryna

-Maryan Ivanovych Faryna (Мар'ян Іванович Фарина; born 28 August 2003) is a Ukrainian professional footballer who plays as a centre-back for Shakhtar Donetsk.
+Maryan Ivanovych Faryna (Мар'ян Іванович Фарина; born 28 August 2003) is a Ukrainian professional footballer who plays as a centre-back for Ukrainian club Chornomorets Odesa, on loan from Shakhtar Donetsk.

 Club career

 Born in Kamyane, Lviv Oblast, Faryna began his career in the neighbouring Youth Sportive School Zhydachiv, before transferring to the Skala Stryi, VIK-Volyn Volodymyr-Volynskyi academy school systems and Shakhtar Donetsk academy in summer 2020.

 He played in the Ukrainian Premier League Reserves for several seasons and made his debut for the senior Shakhtar Donetsk squad in the Ukrainian Premier League as a start squad player in an away lost from Vorskla Poltava on 4 June 2023.

+On 19 February 2026, he was loaned to Kudrivka until the end of the season.

+On 31 July 2026, Faryna was loaned to Chornomorets Odesa until the end of the season.
+As a player for Chornomorets, he made his debut against Polissya Zhytomyr on 2 August 2026.

 International career

 On 6 March 2024, Faryna was called up by Ruslan Rotan to the Ukraine Olympic football team preliminary squad as a preparation to the 2024 Summer Olympics.